 We do know that some may be mildly psychoactive like CBN.

-More importantly, they're in such small levels that's pointless to sing their praises.
+More importantly, they're are such small levels that it's pointless to sing their praises.

 This is no different than the bad CBD brands who have 200 mgs in a 30 ml bottle.

 That's roughly 6 mg per dropper!